 We ended up buying a brand I had not even been aware of, (Centrios, turns out, was a new one imported from China) but I have been pleased with that purchase ever since - all of the 7-8 years I've used that camera.
-I still keep it with me at all times.
-It is getting slower and the preview doesn't work now, so it is time to start researching my next camera purchase.
+(I gave it away to a friend when I was ready to buy a new camera.)

 Learn from my eyeglasses shopping saga

 Researching RAM Memory,

 Obviously, I love to research before shopping online!
 I hope this helps you to develop that habit too.
 Browse around this site freely for more tips and guides, including more about me doing research before shopping online.